 The world is now witnessing the highest levels of displacement ever recorded.
 Beyond sensational headlines, there is a lot to learn about refugees and internally displaced persons (IDPs).

-- Every single minute, around 20 people are forced from their homes due to conflict or persecution.
+- Every day, more than 44,000 people are forced to flee their homes due to conflict or persecution.
+That’s 1 man, woman, or child every 2 seconds!

-- In total, more than 65 million people in the world are refugees or internally displaced persons (IDPs).
+- In total, around 68.5 million people in the world are refugees or internally displaced persons (IDPs).

 - A refugee is someone who has had to seek safety in a country other than their own.

-- An IDP is someone who has been displaced from their home or community but remain within their home country.
+- An IDP is someone who has been displaced from their home or community but remains within their home country.

 - More than 50% of the world’s refugees are children.